 We didn’t try there on site but I have enjoyed their St Michaels ale in the past because it is a nice light ale that is not overly hoppy.

 JR likes the IPA’s so he has had their Situation Critical IPA in the past.

 We were both very curious about their newest seasonals they had available while were there but did not want to commit to a full pint.

 I wanted to try their El Pepe which is a light lager that reflects a traditional Mexican lager.
 JR wanted to try their Strawberry Shakedown which is a New England Style IPA and is all the craze right now!

 If you live around the regional area of Maryland, Delaware or Virginia (or traveling these parts) it’s a definite stop to see a pastime town in a historic building.
-The Eastern Shore of Maryland has more history then I ever expected!
+The Eastern Shore of Maryland has more history than I ever expected!

-The very small town of St Michael s, population of a little over a thousand, has done a great job making their town a full experience.
+The very small town of St Michaels, the population of a little over a thousand, has done a great job making their town a full experience.
 Their creative local business’ minds make sure they create festivals and historic learning a priority.
 They count on travelers and local tourism to make their town what it is today.
 We always try to give back to small towns that try really hard and leave footprints that capture our happy experiences.